CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

      ![](../media/Lab-01/create-user.png)

 ### Task 02: Create a mirrored Azure SQL Database

+In this task, you will create a mirrored Azure SQL database by setting up replication between a source and target database, ensuring high availability and data redundancy within your Microsoft Fabric environment.

 1. Open the ```https://app.fabric.microsoft.com```, You will be navigated to the **Fabric Home**.